MarkLeiSource/Min.httpd/README.md

 # Min.httpd
-a simple .Net Core based httpd for http v1.0 only support highly used ajax method transmission and reading static files.
+A simple .Net Core based httpd for http v1.0 only support highly used ajax method transmission and reading static files.
+Also as a very simple .Net web app container.